santhosheyzz/Hello-Gui-python/README.md

-# simple Hello World GUI
+# Simple Hello World GUI

 ## Project Overview
 This project demonstrates a basic graphical user interface (GUI) application in Python using the Tkinter library.
 The application features a simple window displaying the message "Hello, World!" and includes an exit button to close the application.
 It serves as an introduction to GUI programming and a foundation for building more complex applications.